Skip to main content

 note

-The Ingress API in Kubernetes is frozen and no longer receives new features.
-In addition, the Ingress NGINX project was retired in March 2026.
-Whether you use an Ingress controller or Gateway API should follow your environment strategy and the implementations supported on the cluster.
+The Ingress API in Kubernetes is frozen and receives no new features.
+Additionally, the Ingress NGINX project was retired in March 2026.
+The use of Ingress Controller or Gateway API should follow the strategy adopted for the environment and the implementations supported in the cluster.

 DNS

-• Kubernetes cluster nodes must have working DNS resolution
+• Kubernetes cluster nodes must have functional DNS resolution

-• Configure DNS records for services exposed via Ingress (e.g. airflow.tdp.example.com, superset.tdp.example.com)
+• It is recommended to configure DNS records for services exposed via Ingress (e.g. airflow.tdp.example.com.br, superset.tdp.example.com.br)

-• Ensure cluster Network Policies allow communication between pods in the namespace.
+• Ensure that the cluster's Network Policies allow communication between pods in the namespace.

 • TDP components must communicate freely within the same namespace

-• If you use restrictive Network Policies, add rules that allow ingress and egress traffic between TDP pods
+• If using restrictive Network Policies, configure rules that allow ingress and egress traffic between TDP pods

 To enable HTTPS on services exposed via Ingress:

-• Use cert-manager to automate certificates with Let's Encrypt or an internal CA
+• Use cert-manager for certificate automation with Let's Encrypt or internal CA

-• Configure certificates on each component's Ingress resources
+• Configure certificates in the Ingress resources of each component

 note

-1. Terminal — Authenticate Helm with the OCI registry to access the platform charts.
+1. Helm CLI — If installation is to be done directly via Helm CLI, authenticate Helm to the OCI registry to access the platform charts.

 Terminal input